National Fraud Enforcement Division

 Founding, Jurisdiction, and Reporting Structure

 The NFED was announced on January 8, 2026 alongside a White House fact sheet characterizing the division as targeting "fraud affecting the federal government and federally funded programs" and placing an AAG at its head 1.
 The announcement did not enumerate election fraud, vote fraud, or election administration as covered conduct.
 DOJ's existing Civil Division Commercial Litigation Branch enforces the False Claims Act; the Criminal Division Fraud Section handles federal program fraud; and the Public Integrity Section's Election Crimes Branch has historically handled election-related federal crimes.
-Review of the documents released at founding reveals no explanation of how NFED jurisdiction would be delineated from any of these existing units 4.
+The documents released at founding offered no explanation of how NFED jurisdiction would be delineated from any of these existing units 4.

 The chain of command announced by Vance — direct White House supervision with special counsel-equivalent authority — has no structural precedent for a permanent DOJ division.
 A DOJ Assistant Attorney General is a Senate-confirmed officer who serves within the department's chain of command under the AG and DAG; investment of that office with White House supervisory authority would dissolve the institutional separation between the White House and federal prosecutorial decisions.
-Examination of the subsequent org chart and McDonald's testimony indicates both placed the division within the normal DOJ hierarchy under the AG and DAG, leaving unresolved whether Vance's characterization reflected intent, misstatement, or a distinction between formal structure and operational direction 3.
+The subsequent org chart and McDonald's testimony both placed the division within the normal DOJ hierarchy under the AG and DAG, leaving unresolved whether Vance's characterization reflected intent, misstatement, or a distinction between formal structure and operational direction 3.

 Colin McDonald: Nominated AAG